hannesbraun/airwindows-lv2/CONTRIBUTING.md

 ## Submit the plugin

 If the null test was successful, finally add an entry to the Changelog.
-Submit the pull request, and I'll review it as soon as I've got time.
-Limit a pull request to one plugin to make the reviewing process easier.
+Submit the patch, and I'll review it as soon as I've got time.
+Limit a commit to one plugin port to make the reviewing process easier.
+For a tutorial on how to send patches by email, visit https://git-send-email.io.

 Thanks.